flatironinstitute/CaImAn-MATLAB/README.md

 Pnevmatikakis, E.A., Soudry, D., Gao, Y., Machado, T., Merel, J., ... & Paninski, L. (2016).
 Simultaneous denoising, deconvolution, and demixing of calcium imaging data.
 Neuron 89(2):285-299, http://dx.doi.org/10.1016/j.neuron.2015.11.037

-Pnevmatikakis, E.A., Gao, Y., Soudry, D., Pfau, D., Lacefield, C., ... & Paninski, L. (2014).
-A structured matrix factorization framework for large scale calcium imaging data analysis. arXiv preprint arXiv:1409.2903. http://arxiv.org/abs/1409.2903

-New: Motion Correction
+Motion Correction
 ======
-We have just released [NoRMCorre](https://github.com/simonsfoundation/NoRMCorre) a new toolbox for NOn-Rigid Motion CORREction.
+We released [NoRMCorre](https://github.com/simonsfoundation/NoRMCorre) a new toolbox for NOn-Rigid Motion CORREction.
 You can find it in [Matlab](https://github.com/simonsfoundation/NoRMCorre) as a standalone package to be integrated with this package, or Python as part of [CaImAn](https://github.com/simonsfoundation/CaImAn).

 Code description
 =======